slesouef/FactMap/README.md

  0.1 : First alpha release.
 The bot replies with an address and a map in response to the user entry (01/22/2019)

+ 0.2 : Second alpha release.
+Address displayed in fr and marker of location is displayed on map (01/26/2019)